Many businesses struggle to become established in their home markets.

 A good starting exercise is to compile data from your existing customers.
 Once you have all this information, create and document buyer personas for each type of customer in your target market.
 You’ll use these throughout your campaign.

-In addition to your target buyers, you must also consider how you stack up against other players in the market.
-For example, if you’re attempting to sell a productivity app for manufacturers in the midwestern United States, you may discover that the market is already saturated.
+In addition to your target buyers, also consider how you stack up against other players in the market.
+For example, if you’re attempting to sell a productivity app for manufacturers in the midwestern U.S., you might discover that the market is already saturated.
 What can you do to stand out?

 A market analysis is both a quantitative and qualitative assessment of your target market.
 A thorough market analysis typically includes assessments of the following: